Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Method

 \subsection{Tokenization}

-For the prompt and image, we adopt Show-o's setup: the prompt is tokenized by Show-o's text tokenizer, and the image is tokenized into discrete tokens in the same way as MAGVITv2~\cite{yu2023magvitv2}.
+For the prompt and image, we adopt Show-o's setup: the prompt is tokenized by Show-o's text tokenizer, and the image is tokenized into discrete tokens by MAGVITv2~\cite{yu2023magvitv2}.
 Layout condition consists of multiple objects, where each object is defined by a bounding box $\text{obj}_i^{\text{box}} = [x_0, y_0, x_1, y_1]$ and a textual description $\text{obj}_i^{\text{text}}$.
-The box specifies the normalized top-left and bottom-right coordinates, while the text provides the semantic description of the object.
+The box specifies the normalized top-left and bottom-right coordinates, while the text provides the semantic description.

-Inspired by TwFA~\cite{yang2022twfa}, we directly use Show-o's text tokenizer $E$ and codebook $C$ to encode the region description of the layout.
-Then, each bounding box is represented as a set of Fourier embeddings.
-The text tokens and box tokens are concatenated into a longer sequence and passed through a zero-initialized MLP with a residual connection, as shown in the Layout Tokenizer in Fig. \ref{fig:pipeline}.
+To integrate geometric and linguistic information, we adopt a unified layout encoding strategy that embeds spatial boxes and their textual descriptions together.
+Specifically, we directly use Show-o's text tokenizer $E$ and codebook $C$ to encode the region description of the layout; each bounding box is represented as a set of Fourier embeddings.
+Unlike diffusion models that concatenate text tokens with Fourier embeddings along the channel dimension, we aim to fully leverage the text representations learned during Show-o pretraining.
+To this end, we concatenate the text tokens and box tokens along the sequence dimension and process them with a zero-initialized MLP equipped with a residual connection, as illustrated in the Layout Tokenizer of \cref{fig:pipeline}.

-The layout tokens of object $i$ can be expressed as the above equations, where $Concat$ denotes concatenation in the sequence dimension.
-Finally, the input to the AR transformer is a sequence composed of prompt, layout, and image tokens, where the image tokens are partially replaced by [MASK] tokens for SFT training.
+The layout tokens of object $i$ can be expressed as ~\cref{eq:xi,eq:layout_token}, where $Concat$ denotes concatenation in the sequence dimension.
+Finally, the input to the AR transformer is a sequence composed of the global text prompt, layout, and image tokens, where the image tokens are partially replaced by [MASK] tokens for SFT training.